Table of Contents

 Introduction

-WpMathPub is designed for anyone who would like to easily include math equations within their WordPress.org blog, pages, or even comments.
+WPMathPub is designed for anyone who wants to easily include symbolic math equations in their WordPress.org blog posts, pages, or comments.
 It is a simple alternative to MathML or LaTex.

 Mathematics is often promoted as endowing those who study it with a number of broad thinking skills … providing transferable skills which can be found across educational institutions, governments and corporations worldwide.